SICS-projects/kde-homerun/README.md

 Homerun is a KDE application launcher and document opener.

+It allowes you to change its size from fullscreen to smallscreen(2/3 screen).
-It is a fullscreen launcher with content organized in tabs.
+The content is organized in tabs.
 A tab is made of several "sources".
 A source can provide one or more sections to a tab.
 Homerun comes with a few built-in sources, but custom sources can be written using libhomerun.